 Do you wish you could preserve the summertime flavors into the colder winter months?

-Carefully rinse leaves and remove the stems and discolored leaves.
+- Carefully rinse leaves and remove the stems and discolored leaves.
 Pat dry.
-Chop the herbs.
+Finely chop the herbs.

 Parsley and lemon zest

 Rosemary and thyme

 Add elegance to a butter dish